Give the gift small icon

 • I want to make sure my loved one is not forgotten.
 Artifcting need not be a solo experience.
 Create an invite-only circle to share and remember those who you have lost.

-• I need help researching my family history.
+• I want to document and share my family history.
 Invite-only circles on Artifcts are one place to start so that you can invite family in to see heirlooms, but social media groups are often another great source of information, and you can easily share your Artifcts into social media for more fact and family lore gathering.

 • I love swapping good stories, laughing and remembering with friends and family.
-So try sharing an Artifct or two and see how that works for you.
+So try sharing an Artifct or two and see how that works for you; add audio or video too so your loved ones can hear your story in your voice.

 STRATEGY TWO